glogowski-wojciech/progressive-reptile-experiments/two_columns/two_columns_two_losses/README.md

-# Two columns learning rate
+# Two columns two losses

 We use separate learning rates for progressive column 0 and progressive column 1.
 Gradients come from two losses.
 Gradient for column 0 comes from column 0's logits' loss.
 Gradient for column 1 comes from column 1's logits' loss.
 Goal of this experiment is to verify accuracy of this solution and to find best learning rates for `o15`, `o120`, `m15` and `m55` tasks.
 Default learning rate from publication used for one column is 0.001 for `o15`, `m15` and `m55` and 0.0005 for `o120`.